-St. Joseph High School Principal's Honour Roll Requirements (2024-2025) Averages are calculated in determining the Principal's Honour Roll.

-The aggregate mark at each grade level must be 85% or higher (Grade's 9 to 11).
+St. Joseph High School Principal's Honour Roll Requirements (2024-2025) Averages are calculated as follows in determining the Principal's Honour Roll.
+The aggregate mark at each grade level must be 80% or higher.
+Students on the Honour Roll with an average of 90% or higher will receive the designation of "Distinction".
+Honour Roll averages are calculated up to two decimal places (averages are not rounded up)